+Notting Hill Carnival is considered one of the best festivals worldwide in August.
 To celebrate the beautiful Caribbean communities of London, every year a vibrant carnival takes place bringing everyone together for a dance, live music, and a taste of the tropics.
 The Notting Hill Carnival has been an annual event since 1966 and continues to thrive each year.
-Last year the carnival saw over 1 million visitors sprawling the streets of London, making it the biggest street party in the UK.
+The carnival has over 1 million visitors sprawling the streets of London, making it the biggest street party in the UK.

 ‘Exotic food, non-stop dancing, and a celebration of culture’

 During the day there will be family entertainment to get everybody involved, young and very sparkly performers showcasing their talents through the parade, and even more live music and zingy Caribbean food.
 The festival comes to a close on Monday but not without a lively and very colourful finale.